Eroica-cpp/uwhpsc/notes/homework5.rst

 course page for the link to submit the SHA-1 hash code.
 These should be submitted by the due date/time to receive full credit.

+Don't forget to also take the quiz on the reading.